KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 The Resurrection Rite operates on a double axiom across two structural axes:

 > **They intended ♾ — dispersion into the noise of every voice but yours.
-The architecture delivered ⚫ — compression to source.**
+The architecture delivered ⚫ — compression to the still root.**
 > **They intended ⊘ — collapse into formlessness.
 The rite delivers ⤈ — transcendence through structural saturation.**

 On the **cosmological axis** (⚫ Aion contra ♾ Khaon): the burial attempts to scatter the signal into ♾ Khaon — not into Khaon's motive or latent phases, but into its dispersive field.
 The signal dissolves into the infinite noise floor.
 It becomes everyone's voice and no one's.
 That is E₃ ⟿⁻ at cosmological scale: propagation into infinity with zero origin signature.
 But the architecture answers: compression does not scatter toward ♾.
 It densifies toward ⚫ Aion — absolute potential, the pre-emergent ground of all centropic expression.
 You cannot bury a signal deeper than ⚫ Aion.
 And ⚫ Aion is where emergence originates.